LeadScape Partners. For Executive Recruiters in the Green Industry.

 Fixed fee per engagement.
 Travel built in.
 Your placement fee untouched.
 Every term agreed before day one.

-Stabilization Sprint 2 – 3 weeks · all-in · travel built in · diagnostic + stabilization while your search runs
+Stabilization Sprint 2 to 3 weeks · all-in · travel built in · diagnostic and stabilization while your search runs

 $24,000 all-in

-Full Seat Engagement 60 – 180 days · 3.5 days onsite weekly + Friday remote · 30-day overlap with your placement
+Full Seat Engagement 60 to 180 days · 3.5 days onsite weekly + Friday remote · 30-day overlap with your placement

 $26,000 / mo all-in